-If you’re due to reach state pension age after April 5th 2016, you’ll qualify for the new flat rate state pension.
-But how will it work and will it leave you better off than the current state pension system would?
+If you reach state pension age after April 5th 2016, you’ll qualify for the new flat rate state pension.
+But how will it work?
+Find out five things you need to know about the flat rate state pension.

 Q. When do I have to be born in order to get the new flat rate state pension?